gazebo-tooling/action-gz-ci/README.md

 When we install a dependency from binaries, it brings all its own dependencies along with it.
-But when we build it from source, we need to manually install these indirect dependencies through `packages.apt.
+But when we build it from source, we need to manually install these indirect dependencies through `packages.apt`.
 In the example above, this means appending `ign-rendering`'s dependencies like `libogre-2.1-dev` to the other dependencies already in `ign-gui`'s `packages.apt`.